-We usually meet on the third Thursday of each month at the Southcourt Community Centre, Prebendal Avenue, Aylesbury HP21 8LF.
+We meet on the third Thursday of each month at the Southcourt Community Centre, Prebendal Avenue, Aylesbury HP21 8LF starting from 1300hrs.
 Meetings begin with a brief welcome and introduction from the Chair followed by the opportunity to talk to friends and make new acquaintances.
 This is followed by a refreshments break that also provides the opportunity for members to meet Group Leaders to find out more about their activities.
 Members can also sign up for regular outings and holidays organised by the Travel Team.

 The meetings continue with a presentation by invited speakers on a wide variety of topics.

 Dates of forthcoming meetings and speakers are listed below.

 16th September Tony Earl – The Charity Shop

 Tony has been in and out of charity shops, not knowing what he was looking for but knowing when he sees it.
 The talk looks at the history of the shops.
 He talks about what he looks for.
 The talk includes some examples and information on those overlooked ‘Treasures’.
 Audience Participation

 21st October Paul Barwick – The Mysterious death of M16 spy and code breaker Gareth Williams in 2010

 His body was found unclothed, inside a locked sports bag placed inside his bath in his flat.
 Who would want to kill this mild-mannered geek?
 This presentation delves beneath the sensational media headlines, into Gareth’s world of espionage, denial, and treachery.
 We trace Gareth’s life from a young boy with enormous mental capacity to the man who may of know too much!

 18th November David Gedye – Bringing the Monkey Puzzle Tree to Europe – The True Story